-The Liverpool Telescope is fitted with a number of sky cameras (or SkyCams) that can take wide field observations whilst the telescope is observing.
-At present, the SkyCam system consists of three cameras:
+The Liverpool Telescope has a number of sky cameras (or SkyCams) that can take wide field photos whilst the telescope is observing.
+The current SkyCam system has 3 cameras:

-- SkyCam A - is an "all sky" camera on a fixed mount inside the telescope enclosure.
-It uses a fish-eye lens to provide near all-sky coverage of stars visible to the naked eye.
-In addition to providing a fascinating view of the night sky, this camera is useful for checking for the presence of clouds.
+SkyCam A - is an "all sky" camera which is fixed to the inside of the telescope enclosure.
+It uses a fish-eye lens to give almost all-sky views of the stars visible to the naked eye.
+Whilst giving an amazing view of the night sky, it is also useful for checking for clouds.

-- SkyCam Z - is a "zoomed field" camera that is fixed to the telescope and points in the same direction.
-It captures a 1° area of sky in the immediate vicinity of the target being observed, and can detect objects down to about 18th magnitude.
+SkyCam Z - is a "zoomed field" camera.
+It is also fixed to the telescope and points in the same direction.
+It looks at a 1° area of sky around the target being observed, and can detect objects down to about 18th magnitude.
 The data from this camera is not available until 18 months after it was taken.